synfinner/SocketTrack/README.md

 ---END CONNECTION---
 ```

 **Why would I want this?** I don't know.
 You never know when you'd want to see where traffic is coming from.
+This is also relatively benign; a single message sent to the server and then the connection is closed.

 ## SSL Notes